irreducible-representations/irrep/tutorial/Bi/README.md

 According to this analysis, Bi hosts a topological phase classified by a $z_4=2$, due to a double band inversion invisible to the $z_2$ indicator.
 This [number indicates](https://www.nature.com/articles/s41467-018-06010-w) that **Bi is a higher-order topological insulator**.
 Indeed, [F. Schindler *et al.*](https://www.nature.com/articles/s41567-018-0224-7) demonstrated that Bi exhibits with gapless hinge modes.

-## Separating states by symmetry eigenvalues
+## Separating states by inversion eigenvalues

 Identifying irreducible representations is not IrRep's only function.
 It is also able to separate wave functions based on eigenvalue of a symmetry operation.
 Let us take advantage of this function to corroborate the calculation of strong $z_2$ invariant and the $z_4$.
 For that, we have to separate wave functions in subspaces of inversion.